emilleishida/snclass/README.md

 It works in 3 steps:

-* Convert flux/magnitude measurements in a continuous function using Gaussian process (GP).
+* Convert flux/magnitude measurements into a continuous function using Gaussian process (GP).
 * Dimentionality reduction through kernel principal component analysis (kPCA).
 * Classification of a purely photometric sample thorough nearst neighbor (NN).